RetroDECK/ES-DE/GAMELISTS.md

 There are a few types of metadata:

 * `string` - just text.
-* `image_path` - a path to an image.
-This path should be either the absolute to the image, a path relative to the system games folder that starts with "./" (e.g. `./mm2_image.png`), or a path relative to the home directory that starts with "~/" (e.g. `~/.emulationstation/downloaded_images/nes/mm2-image.png`).
-Images will be automatically resized by OpenGL to fit the corresponding `<image>` tag in the current theme.
-Smaller images will load faster, so try to keep resolution low!
-* `video_path` - a path to a video.
-Similar to `image_path`.
 * `float` - a floating-point decimal value (written as a string).
 * `integer` - an integer value (written as a string).
 * `datetime` - a date and, potentially, a time.
 These are encoded as an ISO string, in the following format: "%Y%m%dT%H%M%S%F%q".
 For example, the release date for Chrono Trigger is encoded as "19950311T000000" (no time specified).

 Some metadata is also marked as "statistic" - these are kept track of by ES and do not show up in the metadata editor.
-They are shown in certain views (for example, the detailed view shows both `playcount` and `lastplayed`).
+They are shown in certain views (for example, the detailed and video views show `lastplayed`, although it can be disabled by the theme).

 #### `<game>`

 * `name` - string, the displayed name for the game.
 * `desc` - string, a description of the game.
 Longer descriptions will automatically scroll, so don't worry about size.
-* `image` - image_path, the path to an image to display for the game (like box art or a screenshot).
-* `thumbnail` - image_path, the path to a smaller image, displayed in image lists like the grid view.
-Should be small to ensure quick loading.
-* `video` - video_path, the path to a video to display for the game, for themes that support the _video_ viewstyle.
 * `rating` - float, the rating for the game, expressed as a floating point number between 0 and 1.
 Arbitrary values are fine (ES can display half-stars, quarter-stars, etc).
 * `releasedate` - datetime, the date the game was released.
 Displayed as date only, time is ignored.
 * `developer` - string, the developer for the game.
 * `publisher` - string, the publisher for the game.
 * `genre` - string, the (primary) genre for the game.
 * `players` - integer, the number of players the game supports.
+* `favorite` - bool, indicates whether the game is a favorite
+* `completed`- bool, indicates whether the game has been completed
+* `broken` - bool, indicates a game that doesn't work (useful for MAME)
+* `kidgame` - bool, indicates whether the game is suitable for children, used by the `kid' UI mode
-* `playcount` - statistic, integer, the number of times this game has been played.
+* `playcount` - integer, the number of times this game has been played.
 * `lastplayed` - statistic, datetime, the last date and time this game was played.
 * `sortname` - string, used in sorting the gamelist in a system, instead of `name`.
+* `launchstring` - optional tag that is used to override the emulator and core settings on a per-game basis

 #### `<folder>`
 * `name` - string, the displayed name for the folder.
 * `desc` - string, the description for the folder.
-* `image` - image_path, the path to an image to display for the folder.
+* `developer` - string, developer(s)
+* `publisher` - string, publisher(s)
+* `genre` - string, genre(s)
-* `thumbnail` - image_path, the path to a smaller image to display for the folder.
+* `players` - integer, the number of players the game supports

-Things to be Aware Of
+Things to be aware of
 =====================

 * You can use ES's built-in [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to avoid creating a gamelist.xml by hand, as described in README.md.

-* ES will try to write any image paths as relative to the current system games path or relative to the current home directory if it can.
-This is done to try and keep installations portable (so you can copy them between computers).

-* One thing to be aware of: the EmulationStation text rendering code doesn't currently support Unicode.
-If I fix this in the future, it will probably use UTF-8.
-For now, you'll just have to convert names and descriptions to ASCII.
-Sorry!

-* If a value matches the default for a particular piece of metadata, ES will not write it to the gamelist.xml (for example, if `genre` isn't specified, ES won't write an empty genre tag; if `players` is 1, ES won't write a `players` tag).
+* If a value matches the default for a particular piece of metadata, ES will not write it to the gamelist.xml (for example, if `genre` isn't specified, ES won't write an empty genre tag).

-* A `game` can actually point to a folder/directory if the the folder has a matching extension.
+* A `game` can actually point to a folder/directory if the folder has a matching extension.

 * `folder` metadata will only be used if a game is found inside of that folder.